project-poodle/poodle/design.md

   active nodes on the ring with location less than the current node are part of the same raft consensus

 The key value store is distributed to the ring and specific segmented by:

-    SHA256( CONCAT(consensus, ':', table, 0x00, key) )
+    SHA256( CONCAT(consensus_id, 0x00, domain, ':', table, 0x00, key) )

 # Proof of Stake #